WoodyLinwc/Portfolio-Next.js/portfolio/src/data/basics/javascript/content/closure.md

 -   **Closure**: When an **inner function retains access** to variables from its outer function, even after the outer function has finished executing.
+-   Closures are created when a **function is defined inside another function** and references variables from the outer function.

 ```javascript
 function createCounter() {